AbdalrahmanHafez/CMS-Downloader/README.md

 ## References

-- thanks to [@aboueleyes](https://github.com/aboueleyes/cms-downloader-refined) i used some of his code.
+- thanks to [@aboueleyes](https://github.com/aboueleyes/cms-downloader-refined) i used some of his code :)